kurokobo/awx-on-k3s/builder/README.md

 If you simply need additional Ansible collections only, and no additional Pip or RPM packages are required, this method is the simplest way.
 However, this method can't be applied for Manual type projects.
 If you want to add your project as Manual type, you should build custom EE.

-The procedure is quite simple, create and place `collections/requirements.yml` on your project root including the list of the collections which you want to use.
+The procedure is quite simple, create and place `collections/requirements.yml` in your project root including the list of the collections that you want to use.

 The format of `collections/requirements.yml` is the same as [the `requirements.yml` for ansible-galaxy](https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#install-multiple-collections-with-a-requirements-file).